 I like the 2012 redux as the best of my other redux attempts but I’m still not sure if it’s “the best that I can do”; especially now.
 I decided to give the artwork concept one more redux try in 2019 to see if I could finally do better than my original 2009 attempt.

-Below you can see a comparison of the 2012 redux and the final redux from 2019.
+Now you can see a comparison of the 2012 redux at left and the final redux from 2019 at right.
 This time, rather than trying to reinvent the wheel, I went back and recreated the original scene as best I could while making small improvements and learning from my redux mistakes.
 The new artwork is detailed yet not overly crowded with frost.
 I tried to capture that same “resigned to her fate” expression that I had created for the first version from 2009 while also adding finger marks and a breath cloud like I did for the 2012 redux.
 I used a more realistic human figure and skin for the newest final version.
 The artwork didn’t turn into a full overall blue tone until I started postworking it and it just sort of happened.
 That said, I like it.

 A woman is trapped and dying beneath a sheet of ice.
 At first she tried to escape but now she is resigned to her fate.
 No one can save her.